-Law Firm Defending the Rights of Those Accused of Assault and Battery in Long Beach
+Long Beach Assault And Battery Law Firm Defending the Rights of Those Accused in California

 - Attorney Jerry Nicholson, one of the best criminal defense lawyers in Long Beach according to client reviews, has nearly 40 years of legal experience.